Pra Jiad

 Traditionally, Pra Jiads were kept in high or well revered places, as it was thought that if someone stepped over it, or dropped it, it would lose its mystical power.

 Origins

 The origin of the Pra Jiad has close association with warriors going into the battlefield.
 In the past, Thai warriors would be given a piece of their mother's clothing (usually a Sarong) before leaving their home for battles.
 They tied the pieces of clothing around their arms to bring them good luck in battle so that they would return home safely.
 Over time, this tradition evolved, incorporating intricate designs and colors that represent the fighter's lineage, skills, and personal beliefs.

-Spiritual significance

-The Pra Jiad also carries spiritual significance within the context of the Wai Khru ceremony.
-As fighters perform the ritualistic dance of respect, known as Ram Muay, the Pra Jiad serves as a focal point for channeling positive energy and invoking the spirits of the art.
-It is believed that the Pra Jiad acts as a conduit between the physical and spiritual realms, imbuing the wearer with strength, courage, and protection during combat.

 Practical functions

 During a Muay Thai bout, the Pra Jiad helps to provide stability and support to the fighter's limbs, enhancing their performance and minimizing the risk of injury.